-Making personal contributions
+Making personal and spouse contributions

 Personal contributions can be made at any time from your after-tax salary (or your untaxed income if you are self-employed).
-Making personal contributions may qualify your for the Government Co-contribution or a tax deduction.
+Making personal contributions may qualify you for the Government Co-contribution or a tax deduction.

 |Account name||AvSuper Fund|